Events

 settle

 Runs when the carousel has settled after scroll has been triggered.
-Please note that this can take longer than you think when dragFree is enabled or when using slow transition speeds.
+Please note that this can take longer than you think when dragFree is enabled or when using slow transitions.

 resize